 Don't Compare Finland to Other Countries

 Especially Sweden.
 And, please, do not try to start a conversation by asking if Finland was once a communist country like its neighboring Russia.
-It is like comparing Catholics to Protestants.
-It will be the end of the conversation and quite possibly prevent you from being on the receiving end of a damaged nose.
 Remember that Finland is a proud entity on its own, so don’t group it together with the rest of Eastern or Northern Europe.
 Don’t be an ignorant foreigner; educate yourself about the basics.
 You wouldn’t like it if people made inaccurate comments about your history on your own turf.

 03 of 10